sakumatto/do-qortal-node/README.md

-# Running a Qortal Node on your MAC as you the user
+# Running a Qortal Node on your MAC

 This repository helps set up an instance for running the qortal "core" server on your MAC.
 [Qortal](https://qortal.org) Core is how someone is able to participate in the network and mint coin if so desiring.

 ## Getting Started